2026-06-02

 8. Repeat step 3 through step 7 on the RH side of the vehicle.

 9. Remove the package tray trim.
-See Trunk Interior -Package Tray, Premium (Remove and Replace).
+See Trim - Package Tray (Premium) (Remove and Replace).

 10. Open the trunk.

-11. Apply masking tape to the exterior of the LH and RH roof pillars to protect the paint from damage.
+11. Apply masking tape to the exterior of both roof pillars to protect the paint.

-12. Insert the starter tool from inside the vehicle through the adhesive bead at the bottom area of the backlight glass.
+12. Insert a starter tool from inside the vehicle through the adhesive bead at the bottom area of the backlight glass.

 Informational PurposesAn informational icon, calling your attention